 Take the time to think about all the data attributes that will be needed to create your product listing.

 It’s not just the name and the price, but also any details such as supply chain data, allergen, nutritional, formulation, on-pack labelling information, packaging, pricing, and of course your digital assets.

 Review your Digital Customer Experience and Journey

 Your Digital Customer Experience and Journey is the logical flow that your customers take from the initial research of your brand/offer, through to making a purchase.

 It’s essential that you work with a digital agency to review the way that your online brand assets such as your website and social media pages are providing the right information and flow for your customer.
-Think about your customer’s problem and what they are searching for, how they might search, what information they are looking for, and how they eventually will make a purchase.

-Customise your digital marketing and paid advertising
+Build-out your digital marketing and paid advertising campaigns

-Manage your product listings
+Manage your product listing performance